fastred/StoryboardDependencyInjectionTemplates/README.md

 # StoryboardDependencyInjectionTemplates

-Templates for [Sourcery](https://github.com/krzysztofzablocki/Sourcery) for dependency injection for storyboard-based view controllers.
+This repository provides templates for [Sourcery](https://github.com/krzysztofzablocki/Sourcery).
+They allow you to code generate initializers for storyboard-based view controllers.

-## Usage: StoryboardDependencyInjection.ejs
+# StoryboardDependencyInjection.ejs

 1. Add the following protocol to your project:
     ```swift